gbif/hp-canadian-biodiversity/en/how_to.md

 toc: true

 ---
-## Finding data on the CBIF portal
+## Finding data on the BioMob portal

 ...